-Stock market today: Asian shares rise ahead of a US inflation update on hopes for easing rate hikes
+Stock market today: Global shares rise ahead of US inflation update on hopes for easing rate hikes

-BEIJING (AP) — Asian stock markets followed Wall Street higher Tuesday ahead of an update on U.S. consumer prices that traders hope will show inflation is easing, reducing the need for more interest rate hikes.
+BEIJING (AP) — Global stock markets rose Tuesday ahead of a U.S. inflation update traders hope will show the need for more interest rate hikes is easing.

-Shanghai, Tokyo, Hong Kong and Sydney advanced.
+Paris, Shanghai, Frankfurt and Tokyo advanced.
+Wall Street futures were little-changed.
 Oil prices rose.

 Wall Street’s benchmark S&P 500 index gained 0.2% on Monday following its second weekly decline in two months.